valancej/documentation/_pro/quickstart/docker-101.md

 A Docker Compose file is the syntax model for our own  Codeship Services file, and they do very similar work in their respective contexts.

-Docker Compose is a schema for how orchestrating and networkings your containers.
+Docker Compose is a schema for how orchestrating and networking your containers.
 Compose is a product maintained by Docker, whereas our Services file is a Codeship-specific file for defining your CI/CD environment that borrows heavily from Compose syntax to define your CI/CD build environment via containers.

 [Learn more about Docker Compose](https://docs.docker.com/compose/overview/).